smonette/summer2017_hao/week1/README.md

 1. Download a text editor.
 I use [Sublime Text](https://www.sublimetext.com/), but you should use whatever you feel comfortable in.
 2. Install [Xcode](https://developer.apple.com/xcode/) (It takes a long time, so don't be worried if it seems unreasonably long.)
 3. Install [Nodejs](https://nodejs.org/en/).
 This will also install npm!
+4. Download [Slack](https://slack.com/).
+Slack is our primary way of chatting at work!

 ## 2. Get Comfortable at 1355 Market
   * Fo IT Help, talk to Joey Santana: v-alsant@microsoft.com